 Congratulations, you’ve set up your very own car dealership and you’re ready to take the auto-world by storm.
 You’ve probably already printed out your flyers and posted them through the doors of your local community, but did you know that there are loads of ways you can advertise your business online?

-Social media isn’t just for selfies and holiday snaps you know!
-It’s actually a fantastic tool for business owners, like yourself, to get the word out there about their car dealerships.
+Social media isn’t just for selfies and holiday snaps, It’s actually a fantastic tool for business owners like yourself, to get the word out there about their car dealerships.
 Set up a company Facebook page and invite people from your local area to ‘like’ it, they’ll then be able to see updates and offers you post.

 Twitter is another great tool you can use to enhance your business’ exposure.
 You can tweet directly to your followers, and answer any queries quickly.
 As your social following grows, it’s great fun to host social media competitions.
 These don’t have to be overly complicated, we find that a simple ‘like and share for a chance to win’ are often the most popular!

 Having a blog on your company website can really help you to connect with your customers.
-Your car dealership blog could be full of hints and tips for car owners, from cool car accessories to the best way to get bird muck off a windscreen.
+Your car dealership blog could be full of hints and tips for car owners, from cool car accessories to the best way to clean a windscreen, and even where to find insurance for motor traders.
 Why not take a look at some motor blogs to get some inspiration?

 Unsure of how to set up a blog?
 Log onto wordpress.com, this is a simple to use blogging platform that will enable your blog to look professional - there are loads of handy YouTube tutorials too, which brings us nicely onto our next point.

-However, keep in mind that a successful blog has posts regularly - at least once a week.
+However, keep in mind that a successful blog will post regularly - at least once a week.
 A dormant, unused blog is useless.

 Set up a YouTube channel